OPahunang/School_District_Analysis/README.md

    ![reading_scores_by_grade_after_update.png](https://github.com/OPahunang/School_District_Analysis/blob/main/Resources/reading_scores_by_grade_after_update.png)

  4) How does replacing the ninth-grade scores affect the following:

-    -Math and reading scores by grade
+    -Math and reading scores by grade.
-     There is a change on the figures
+        Only affected is the Thomas High School 9th grader with the NaN value

     -Scores by school spending
-     No change scores by school spending
+        No change scores by school spending.
+Thomas High School budget per student is $638.
+Total school budget $1,043,130.00

     -Scores by school size
         No chnage on spending ranges(per student).
 Thomas High School $630-644, School Size Medium (1000 - 2000)

     - Scores by School type
         No change on School Type for Thomas High School - Charter

 ## Summary: